practicalli/spacemacs/docs/source-control/magit/remote-repositories/pull-changes.md

 Use `e` to pull from a different repository.

-> #### Hint::Ensure you are on the correct local branch
+!!!
+HINT "Ensure you are on the correct local branch"
-> The current local branch is shown at the top of the Magit Status buffer.
+    The current local branch is shown at the top of the Magit Status buffer.

-> `b b` displays a popup to select a different branch if you are not on the correct branch to pull changes into.
+    `b b` displays a popup to select a different branch if you are not on the correct branch to pull changes into.

 ## Rebase when pull